Frequently Asked Questions

 1. What is the crew program?

-The crew program gives TJHSST students an opportunity to row in competition against teams from other public and private high schools in Virginia, Maryland, and Washington, DC and, occasionally, from other eastern states.
+The crew program gives TJHSST students an opportunity to row in competition against teams from other public and private high schools in Virginia, Maryland, Washington, DC, and, occasionally, from other eastern states.

 2. Is previous rowing experience necessary?